raspberrypilearning/deck-of-cards/en/step_5.md

 ---
 title: Does the underscore mean the attribute cannot be changed directly?
 ---
 No. This **will not prevent** people from changing the attribute directly, but it is a convention which indicates that they **should not**.
-If you want to test this, try adding an underscore to your code for changing the attribute:
+If you want to test this, add an underscore to your code for changing the attribute to `"dinosaurs"`:

 ```python
 my_card._suit = "dinosaurs"